yugabyte/yugabyte-db/docs/content/v1.0/quick-start/run-sample-apps.md

 - Make sure you have `yb-sample-apps.jar` in a convenient location.

-The Yugabyte DB install comes pre-packaged with the sample apps and the corresponding source code bundled as a self-contained JAR.
+The YugabyteDB install comes pre-packaged with the sample apps and the corresponding source code bundled as a self-contained JAR.

 For binary installs, this is located in the `java` subdirectory of the install.